amanda1210/Bike_Sharing_Analysis/README.md

 - Especially during weekday morning and evening, we need to make sure the enough supply for people since the most frequent use cases for user is to commute for work.

 - Since male users account for a large amount of our users, we can put more marketing budget and resources focus to the male customer.

+- The difference average duration between male and femal user may result in the higher fee charged from female user than male user if we charge the fee by total time spent.
+Thus, I recommend that we can take both mileage and time spent into consideration to charge the fee.